Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv81-policy-templates/cisv81-01-inventory-and-control-of-enterprise-assets-template.md

 2. IT will:
    - Make **backups of user data, if necessary**.
    - Securely erase all primary storage devices on the asset before disposal.
-   - Update the **enterprise asset inventory** to reflect the asset’s retirement.
+   - Update the **enterprise asset inventory** to reflect the assetâ€™s retirement.
    - Ensure records are retained according to the **Record Retention Policy**.

 ---